 I joined the queue for the HIGH section at around 7:30 PM and had no problem choosing from a variety of available seats.
 People were slowly joining the HIGH section right up until the show started at 8 PM.
 I personally liked my seat in the HIGH section, but if I were to visit again, I would sit closer for the intimacy of the performance.

 The VIP section is a bit higher up from HIGH and is fully covered.
 Part of the HIGH section is covered by an overhang, too.
 The ECO section is fully outside, so take that into consideration when booking tickets because the show goes on in the rain.
-I wrote this article about the best times to visit Hoi An.
+The rainy season in Hoi An generally runs from September through December, give or take.

 I thought the main show ran very smoothly, always with something going on.
 There is a little bit of voice-over dialogue, but it’s mainly a visual show.
 There was never a dull moment, though, even without dialogue, as the visuals were constantly changing.
 Lighting effects, fire, music, choreography, and hundreds of actors.